last updated December 31, 2015

 Possessives always have an apostrophe (except for its, as

-discussed above); plurals don't.
-It's that easy.
+discussed above) while plurals don't-- it's really that easy.
 Here's an

 Bob (possessive).
 For singular nouns that end in an "s", you

-still add an apostrophe and another "s" at the end for possessives: The boss's office.
+still add an apostrophe and another "s" at the end for possessives: That's the boss's office.
 But to make a

 plural possessive, you generally just add an apostrophe; the other "s"